-Since 2017 the bank has, in partnership with Strathmore University’s iBiz Africa, been supporting female-led startups grow their businesses through the Women in Tech program.
+Since 2017 the bank has, in partnership with Strathmore University’s iBiz Africa, been supporting female-led startups to grow their businesses through the Women in Tech program.

-We caught up with the founders of the 10 startups that made the cut for this year’s cohort:
+We caught up with the founders of the 10 female-led startups that made the cut for this year's cohort:

 Pamela Muriuki is the founder and CEO of Gift Chain Africa Limited, a fintech company that aims to transform the retail landscape in Africa by eliminating inefficiencies around processes in the sector.

 A data scientist and enthusiast tech-prenuer with a sharp focus in retail business development, Pamela began to appreciate the key pain points in the retail industry after having worked in it for 5 years.
 This motivated her to come up with solutions that would benefit both the retailer and end consumers.
 Gift Chain Africa not only simplifies the processes of buying and distributing e-vouchers, it also enables retailers to convert physical cash into e-money at the point of sale.